garth-c/regression/README.md

 ![image](https://github.com/garth-c/regression/assets/138831938/1c9fa156-a022-4cdf-8f11-2bd61c8b9c4a)

 Now I will analyze the categorical variables.
-The function that I will use for this a Cramer's V which incorporates additional factors into a Chi-Square test such as sample size and then put the effect size into a 0 -> 1 scale which is very convenient.
+The function that I will use for this Cramer's V, which incorporates additional aspects into a Chi-Square test such as sample size and then scales the effect size into a 0 -> 1 scale which is very convenient.
 The lower the Cramer's V score, the less correlation there is between the categorical factors which is what I want for categorical predictors.

 ```
 ###~~~